GSMUTNSR/book_codes/README.md

 .
 Multipoles in GSM-CC

 .
+GSM optimization in 1D and hybrid 1D/2D codes using partial storage or on the fly.

+.
 1 valence proton, and different numbers of protons in diagonalized Hamiltonian and basis Hamiltonian was giving wrong results.

 .
 Valence protons, harmonic oscillator shells, and different numbers of protons in diagonalized Hamiltonian and basis Hamiltonian were giving wrong results.